vade123/game-archive/README.md

 # game-archive

-Minimalistic web app for storing .txt -files, used for storing drinking game rules
+Minimalistic web app for viewing and storing .txt -files